movementlabsxyz/M1/movement-sdk/execution/sui-block-executor/README.md

 Essentially, the `sui-block-executor` performs the duty of...
 1. Transforming [`Vec<SenderSignedData>`](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-types/src/transaction.rs#L2019) into a [`Vec<VerifiedExecutableTransaction>`](https://github.com/MystenLabs/sui/blob/main/crates/sui-types/src/executable_transaction.rs#L55), and then,
 2. Executing each element in said vector in deterministic order via [`execute_transaction_to_effects`](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/sui-execution/src/latest.rs#L79).
-3. `execute_transaction_to_effects` both returns the `TransactionEffects` and applies them to the backing store which the `AuthorityStore` implements (by implementing the [required traits](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-types/src/storage/mod.rs#L489)).
-Take a look here to see for example how they are not used directly in the [`AuthorityStore`'s execution_driver](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/execution_driver.rs#L103).
-However, there's additional complexity here that is addressed below with which we are not yet sure whether we will need to deal.
+3. `execute_transaction_to_effects` both returns the `TransactionEffects` and applies them to a temporary store within the `AuthorityStore` (which implements `BackingStore` via [required traits](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-types/src/storage/mod.rs#L489)).
+These effects must be committed--which is discussed further below.

 > Perhaps the most analogous path in the existing Sui source to what needs to be developed is the [`process_certificate` method from the `AuthorityStore`](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L1339).
 This is a good point of reference for many parts of this project, hence it is included in the reading material.